Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

 As recently described in the case of bi-disperse suspensions, exploring the rheological response of mixtures can also contribute to better understanding of the onset conditions for DST \cite{Madraki:2018}, which we might assert requires a critical number of interparticle frictional contacts.
-Under this assertion, DST is controlled by exceeding a critical volume fraction of hydrophilic particles $\phi^{\rm (HP)}_{\rm DST} = x \phi_{\rm DST}$ [see thick solid line described by the expression $\phi_{\rm DST} = 6/x$ in Fig.~\ref{fig5}(b), where $\phi^{\rm (HP)}_{\rm DST}\simeq 6$\% for pure hydrophilic particles ($x = 1$) with $R_{\rm u} = 10$ nm].
+Under this assertion, DST is controlled by exceeding a critical volume fraction of hydrophilic particles $\phi^{\rm (HP)}_{\rm DST} = x \phi_{\rm DST}$ [see thick solid line described by the expression $\phi_{\rm DST} = 6/x$ in Fig.~\ref{fig5}(b), where $\phi^{\rm (HP)}_{\rm DST}\simeq 6$\% for exclusively ($x = 1$) hydrophilic particles with $R_{\rm u} = 10$ nm].
 Experiments above this compositional limit indeed show DST for $x \geq 0.8$.
 However, this is not the case for $x \leq 0.6$ for which we only observe a strong but continuous shear-thickening response at a volume fraction $\phi = 10.7${\%} slightly above the anticipated value of $\phi_{\rm DST} = 6/0.6 = 10${\%}.
 However, we do ultimately achieve DST at an even higher composition of $\phi = 13.3${\%}.
-These results suggest that the incorporation of hydrophobic particles leads to an additional screening of the short-range chemical attractions between hydrophilic particles.
+The failure of our simple mixture rule for $x \leq 0.6$ suggest that the incorporation of hydrophobic particles leads to an additional screening of the short-range chemical attractions between hydrophilic particles.
 This screening effect inhibits the strong sample-spanning frictional interactions required to achieve the DST state but can be overcome by further increasing the volume fraction of hydrophilic particles.